Nebraska - Sectoral Privacy Overview

 - job description and duties;

-- the most recent written performance evaluation prepared prior to the date of the request and provided to the employee during the course of his or her employment;
+- the most recent written performance evaluation prepared prior to the date of the request and provided to the employee during the course of their employment;

 - attendance information;